LINWEN607/congregate/customer/gitlab-github-bitbucket-terminology-guide.md

-# GitLab, GitHub, and Bitbucket – Terminology & Migration Guide
+# GitLab, GitHub, and Bitbucket – Terminology Guide

 *This guide clarifies key terminology differences across GitLab, GitHub, and Bitbucket to support teams during migrations or cross-platform collaboration.*